vc-gocd/csharp-nats-streaming/README.md

 ## Notes
 - Please raise questions/issues via the [Issue Tracker](https://github.com/nats-io/csharp-nats-streaming/issues) or via natsio.slack.com (contact larry@apcera.com or brian@apcera.com for access)

-## Known Issues
-- Time- and sequence-based subscriptions are exact.
-Requesting a time or seqno before the earliest stored message for a subject will result in an error when creating a subscription.

 ## Installation

+For convenience, the NATS streaming client can found on NuGet as [STAN.Client](https://www.nuget.org/packages/STAN.Client/).

-The NATS streaming .NET client can be installed manually by downloading the source and building.
-[NuGet](www.nuget.com) and an environment to build [Visual Studio](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) project files is required.
+Alternatively, you can build the C# NATS streaming client yourself.
+To build, you'll need an environment to build [Visual Studio](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) and/or .NET core project files.

+### .NET core
+From the directory the repository has been cloned into, either invoke `buildcore.bat` from the command line, or open the `STANcore.sln` project file in Visual Studio and build from there.

+### .NET 4.5
-From the directory the repository has been cloned into, either invoke `build.bat` from the command line, or open the `STAN.sln` project file in Visual Studio and build from there.
+From the directory the repository has been cloned into, either invoke `build45.bat` from the command line, or open the `STANnet45.sln` project file in Visual Studio and build from there.

-NuGet packages will be coming soon.

 ### API Documentation